Bioidentical Hormones for Women

 Bioidentical Hormones for Men

 As a man you have unique needs and goals, we are committed to providing the leading health care with cutting-edge treatment options and services.

 As we age it is normal for our hormone levels to decline.
 For men this is called andropause or male menopause.
-Because the decline is gradual symptoms some men may not be obvious or cause significant problems.
-Others may notice a decline in muscle mass, weight gain, depression, mood swings ,decreased libido, diminished erections.
+Because the decline is gradual, some symptoms may not be obvious or cause significant problems.
+Other men may notice a decline in muscle mass, weight gain, depression, mood swings, decreased libido, or diminished erections.